mikaelmello/inquire/README.md

-# survey
+# inquire

-`survey` is a library for building interactive prompts on terminals, initially very inspired on a [Go library of the same name](https://github.com/AlecAivazis/survey).
+`inquire` is a library for building interactive prompts on terminals, inspired by [survey](https://github.com/AlecAivazis/survey).